Do you have an important decision to make?

 - Stop translating between English and your native language.

-- Hire an English teacher to follow up on the activities that you do with you and give you some advice to improve your level.
+- Hire an English teacher to follow up on the activities that you do with you and give you some advice to improve your level of language.